ghas-lab-templates/exercises/module-1.md

  </details>

 5. The page will be redirected to the `Configurations` page.
+  - For the `Supply chain security - Basic` configuration:
-Click on the `Apply to` dropdown and select `All repositories`.
+    - Click on the `Apply to` dropdown and select `All repositories`.
 There will be a prompt for confirmation; select `Apply`.
+  - For the `Supply chain security - Business Critical` configuration:
+    - You can use the other way to apply configuration to subset of repositories.
+Select the `custom property` and the then select the `Risk-level` custom propertyh with `Business Critical App` value.
+This should show the `mona-gallery` repository as a search result.
+Select the `mona-gallery` repository and using the `Apply configuration` button, apply the `Supply chain security - Business Critical` configuration to it.

 <details>
   <summary>Animated Guide</summary>